azizn03/valheim_server_digitalocean/README.md

 ### Digital Ocean provider key.

-Create an account on digital ocean, feel free to use my refferal code: https://m.do.co/c/ab9254216e3f After you created your account and have logged in, on the left tab at the bottom you will see a link called "API" click on that then Generate a new token.
+Create an account on digital ocean, feel free to use my refferal code for $100 credit to use over 60 days: https://m.do.co/c/ab9254216e3f
+After you created your account and have logged in, on the left tab at the bottom you will see a link called "API" click on that then Generate a new token.
 Call it whatever you want.
 Ensure you tick the Write(optional) box or this